TE10 – The D6 motorway:

 In a former brown coal mining zone near the town of Sokolov the BMW Group is currently creating a Future Mobility Centre for vehicle development.
 The site will have three separate run-up tracks and cover roughly 90,000 m2.
 Two sections of track were put into operation in 2022, and the entire site will be finished in mid-2023.
 The BMW Group will use the proving ground in the ongoing development of its technologies in the fields of electric, digital and autonomous vehicles.

-08.00–09.00 Transfer from the Prague Congress Centre to Nové Strašecí – start of the tour
+08.00 – 09.00 transfer from the Prague Congress Centre to Nové Strašecí – start of the excursion

-15.30–18.00 Transfer from the BMW Group Future Mobility Development Center to the Prague Congress Centre with one stop along the route
+15.00 – 17.30 transfer from the BMW centre to the Prague Congress Centre with one stop

-08.00–10.30 Transfer from the Prague Congress Centre to the BMW Group Future Mobility Development Center near Sokolov, with one stop along the route
+08.00 – 10.30 transfer from the Prague Congress Centre to the BMW Development Centre near Sokolov

 WRC 2023 Secretariat: